zaoyang/30-days-of-vue/day-07/day-07.cq.md

 # Vue Devtools

-Today’s article is going to be a concise discussion in how the [Vue Devtools](https://github.com/vuejs/vue-devtools) can help debug our Vue applications.
+> Today’s article is going to introduce the __Vue Devtools__ - a browser extension tool built to help debug Vue applications.

 ## Vue Devtools

-The Vue Devtools is a development tool built and maintained by the Vue core team.
+The [Vue Devtools](https://github.com/vuejs/vue-devtools) is a development tool built and maintained by the Vue core team.
 It can be installed through one of the following formats:

 - [Chrome Extension](https://chrome.google.com/webstore/detail/vuejs-devtools/nhdogjmejiglipccpnnnanhbledajbpd)
 - [Firefox Addon](https://addons.mozilla.org/en-US/firefox/addon/vue-js-devtools/)